 Athletics and Recreation

 Calling all Condors!
 An active and healthy lifestyle can play a key component in your success here at Conestoga.
 Studies completed in 2019 showed that campus recreation participants were more likely to report higher GPAs (Vasold, KL; Deere, SJ; & Pivarnik, JM).
-Whether you compete on a varsity team, have fun with your friends in an intramural league, or want to stay fit, there is something in Athletics and Recreation for you.
+Whether you compete on a varsity team, have fun with your friends in an intramural league, or want to stay fit, there is something in Athletics and Recreation for everyone.

 Connect with us

 Make sure you're following us for weekly workouts, health tips, recreational opportunities, and to stay up to date on Condor Athletics!

 - Men's and Women's Varsity Teams (Full-Time students only) - Participant of the Ontario College Athletic Association